Links

 To create variables, select the Variables tab, enter its Name, select the appropriate Type and provide the Default Value if you wish to.

 Now you can pass values to these variables while triggering the API call from your page.
-You can set its value from any widget, local state variable, or any other source.
+You can set its value from any widget, app state variable, or any other source.

 Creating request body

-Here you'll see creating a request body for JSON and x-www-urlencoded format.
+Here you'll see creating a request body in the following formats:

 To create a request body in JSON format: